Alluxio/alluxio/docs/en/core-services/Caching.md

 - `alluxio.worker.block.annotator.LRFUAnnotator`

 #### Evictor Emulation
-The old eviction policies are now deprecated and Alluxio provided implementations are replaced with appropriate annotation policies.
+The old eviction policies are now removed and Alluxio provided implementations are replaced with appropriate annotation policies.
 Configuring old Alluxio evictors will cause worker startup failure with `java.lang.ClassNotFoundException`.
+Also, the old watermark based configuration is invalidated.
+So below configuration options are ineffective:
+- `alluxio.worker.tieredstore.levelX.watermark.low.ratio`
+- `alluxio.worker.tieredstore.levelX.watermark.high.ratio`

 However, Alluxio supports emulation mode which annotates blocks based on custom evictor implementation.
 The emulation assumes the configured eviction policy creates an eviction plan based on some kind of order and works by regularly extracting this order to be used in annotation activities.